This post originally appeared on VICE Canada.

-The release provided to VICE details that the training will involve "explosive ordnance disposal and improvised explosive device disposal training, military police training, medical training, flight safety training, and logistics system modernization training."
+The release provided to VICE details that the training will involve "explosive ordinance disposal and improvised explosive device disposal training, military police training, medical training, flight safety training, and logistics system modernization training."

 The mission is expected to go until March 31, 2017, which suggests that Ottawa sees the conflict with the Kremlin as remaining unresolved in the long-term.
 It also bodes well for Harper's commitment to establish permanent NATO bases in Eastern Europe as a deterrent for any potential Russian aggression to countries like Poland.

 The whole training mission is expected to cost up to $16 million in 2015-2016, and roughly the same in the following year.

 Most of the training will be going to the Ukrainian National Guard and the Ukrainian Army and will be done in conjunction with the United States and United Kingdom.